 After about 45 minutes, we arrived at what looked like a tall hallway.
 This is one of the main photo spots in the cave.

 Back outside, we took more group photos at the concrete steps.
-I believed a lot of us were exhilarated.

-I’d like to conclude this post with my thoughts about Diamond Cave.
 As I said above, this is my favorite part of our trip to Quirino Province.
-I think it’s quite uncommon to explore a place that is so pristine as this one.
-The stalactites and stalagmites were literally glittering and you could see various types of rock formations.
+I think it’s quite uncommon to explore a place that is so untouched as this one.
+Cave formations are quite fragile and shouldn’t be touched because skin oils tend to affect them, which is why a number of caves in the Philippines have lost that natural “sparks”.

 How to get to Diamond Cave